|Best overall||Fellowes Powershred 14-Sheet Micro-Cut Heavy Duty Paper Shredder||SEE IT||

 Q: Should I shred old utility bills?

 According to the Federal Trade Commission, you can shred utility bills immediately after they’ve been paid.
 Other documents like pay stubs and medical bills need to be hung onto for a little longer, but utility bills aren’t something you need to keep for years.

 With proper maintenance and oiling, a paper shredder should last about ten years.
 However, that estimate is based on usage.
 Never exceeding the paper capacity and runtime limits will assure that you get the best life out of the shredder.

-The Aurora AU800SD Professional Strip Cut Paper Shredder gets top marks because of its long running time, high paper capacity, and extra features.
-However, if you’ve got a business that regularly handles sensitive information, you’ll probably need the power of the Wolverine SD9113 Heavy Duty Shredder.
+The Fellowes Powershred 14-Sheet Micro-Cut Heavy Duty Paper Shredder gets top marks because of its security rating, high paper capacity, and safety features.
+However, if you’ve got a business that regularly handles sensitive information, you’ll probably need the power of the Aurora AU1580MA Professional Grade Micro-Cut Shredder.
 This model’s high-capacity cutters whip through paper, credit cards, and other materials.

 Bring your own wastebasket with this portable Aurora shredder and use it in multiple locations from office to home.
 It cuts in strips and can destroy up to eight sheets of paper at a time as well as CDs, DVDs and credit cards.
 It sits securely atop any open wastebasket and even has an extendable arm that allows it to accommodate bins up to 15 inches wide.